Expert medical and surgical care in Thailand

 Hiatus Hernia Repair (Combined)

-Many patients with GORD also have a hiatus hernia — the stomach pushes up through the diaphragm, weakening the anti-reflux barrier.
+Many patients with GORD also have a hiatus hernia, where the stomach pushes up through the diaphragm and weakens the anti-reflux barrier.
 The hernia is repaired at the same time as the fundoplication by reducing the stomach back into the abdomen and reinforcing the diaphragmatic opening with sutures.

 • Reduces the herniated stomach and repairs the diaphragmatic defect